How To Choose The Best Tankless Water Heater In Ontario?

 Imagine being the last one in your household to take a shower… and there’s still hot water!

-Unlike with storage tank heaters, you’ll never run out of hot water and have to suffer through a cold shower.
+Unlike storage tank heaters, a properly sized tankless water heater provides hot water on demand for as long as you need it.
+This means you’ll never run out of hot water and have to suffer through a cold shower.

 Tankless water heaters are compact and wall-mounted, saving valuable space.

-About the size of a suitcase, tankless water heaters have a slim profile and can easily into a closet (as long as they’re properly vented).
-This frees up space — important when you live in a small house or condo.
+About the size of a carry-on suitcase, tankless water heaters have a slim profile and can easily fit into a closet (as long as they’re properly vented).
+This frees up space, which is especially important if you live in a small house or condo.

 Tankless water heaters last longer compared to storage tank heaters.
 With proper maintenance, they can provide hot water on demand for two decades or more.